Bridge to Terabithia

 Suggest an Update

 The parents' guide to what's in this book.

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

-Two tween outsiders -- quiet, artistic Jesse and free-spirited Leslie -- become friends and escape from overbearing parents and bullies at school in their own private kingdom of Terabithia.
+In BRIDGE TO TERABITHIA, two tween outsiders -- quiet, artistic Jesse and free-spirited Leslie -- become friends and escape from overbearing parents and bullies at school in their own private kingdom of Terabithia.
 Their idyllic world is shattered by a tragic accident.

 Readers will find much common ground with the protagonists.
 Jesse, though often annoyed by his sisters, tries to be kind, and sympathizes with his overworked mother.
 Leslie, the only child of wealthy, intellectual parents who sometimes forgets she's a child, knows what it's like to be an outsider.
 Though the last part of the book deals with death and its aftermath, this is ultimately a richly uplifting story of a boy and a girl who become friends despite their differences.